PADI Rescue Diver Course

 320€

-What does the Open Water course consist of?
+What does the PADI Rescue Diver course consist of?

-During the rescue course you will learn how to deal with stress so that in an emergency situation you can think with a cool head and do not panic.
+The PADI Rescue course is two days of practical training plus online theory.
+During the rescue course you will learn how to deal with stress so that in an emergency situation you will be able to think with a cool head and not trigger panic.
 This practice is called “self-rescue”.
 In addition, we will train you to be able to identify and prevent problems that may arise during a day of diving.
 You know what they say, better safe than sorry.

 We will also emphasize the considerations to have with the diving equipment.
-As for example, maintenance of the diving equipment, its correct use to avoid accidents and the importance of not manipulating it.
+For example, maintenance of diving equipment, its correct use to avoid accidents and the importance of not tampering with it.

-What is included in the Open Water course
+What is included in the PADI Rescue Diver course?

 Theory